TamatiKJ/SpamRequests/README.md

 # SpamRequests
-For when you want to spam payment information to a fraudulent website payment verification is charged a few cents per request depending on the verification provider so spamming payment details that can pass valid-card verifications costs scammers money
+For when you want to spam payment information to a fraudulent website.
+Payment verification is charged a few cents per request depending on their verification provider.
+Therefore, spamming payment details that can pass a "valid-card verification" like the ones I used in the code costs scammers money.